 Completion of the Human Research Curriculum (CITI -Collaborative Institutional Training Initiative) is required prior to the submission of the online application.
 This web-based training is available on the UT Health San Antonio IRB web site.
-The CITI training is usually completed in conjunction with the Design & Analysis for EBP Translational Science II course (NURS 7323).
+The CITI training is usually completed in conjunction with the Science and Knowledge Translation and Implementation II course (NURS 7304).